nunopenim/module-universe/TAKEN_COMMANDS.md

 # Taken Commands List, by the modules in module-universe

 This contains a short list of all the commands taken, besides the stock ones, to aid module developers in choosing a proper name for their command.
 Consider these names as taken, and you cannot use them anymore.
-Be creative :)
+Be creative :) A trick is to use only a single command, but multiple algorithms.

 ## Taken commands: